LIUyi827728/CL-Generalize-Charbonnier/README.md

-# MATLAB CL-Ceneralize-Charbonnier Reconstruction with TIGRE
+# MATLAB CL-Generalize-Charbonnier Reconstruction with TIGRE

 ## Project Introduction
 This project implements a CT image reconstruction program using MATLAB and the TIGRE (Tomographic Iterative GPU-based Reconstruction Toolbox) library.
 It defines geometric parameters, loads data, generates projection data, and uses the Chambolle-Pock algorithm for image reconstruction.
 Finally, it evaluates the quality of the reconstructed images.